-This paper presents a broad retrospective evaluation of mergers and merger decisions in markets dominated by multisided digital platforms.
-First, we document almost 300 acquisitions carried out by three major tech companies—Amazon, Facebook, and Google—between 2008 and 2018.
-We cluster target companies on their area of economic activity providing suggestive evidence on the strategies behind these mergers.
-Second, we discuss the features of digital markets that create new challenges for competition policy.
-By using relevant case studies as illustrative examples, we discuss theories of harm that have been used or, alternatively, could have been formulated by authorities in these cases.
-Finally, we retrospectively examine two important merger cases, Facebook/Instagram and Google/Waze, providing a systematic assessment of the theories of harm considered by the UK competition authorities as well as evidence on the evolution of the market after the transactions were approved.
-We discuss whether the competition authority performed complete and careful analyses to foresee the competitive consequences of the investigated mergers and whether a more effective merger control regime can be achieved within the current legal framework.
+This paper presents a broad retrospective evaluation of mergers and merger decisions in the digital sector.
+We first discuss the most crucial features of digital markets such as network effects, multi-sidedness, big data, and rapid innovation that create important challenges for competition policy.
+We show that these features have been key determinants of the theories of harm in major merger cases in the past few years.
+We then analyse the characteristics of almost 300 acquisitions carried out by three major digital companies –Amazon, Facebook, and Google – between 2008 and 2018.
+We cluster target companies on their area of economic activity and show that they span a wide range of economic sectors.
+In most cases, their products and services appear to be complementary to those supplied by the acquirers.
+Moreover, target companies seem to be particularly young, being four-years-old or younger in nearly 60% of cases at the time of the acquisition.
+Finally, we examine two important merger cases, Facebook/Instagram and Google/Waze, providing a systematic assessment of the theories of harm considered by the UK competition authorities as well as evidence on the evolution of the market after the transactions were approved.
+We discuss whether the CAs performed complete and careful analyses to foresee the competitive consequences of the investigated mergers and whether a more effective merger control regime can be achieved within the current legal framework.